 The RJC certification scope refers to the extent of a member's business to which the relevant RJC standard (COP or CoC Standard) will apply.
-Both standards require a clearly and accurately documented certification scope that is verified by the auditor.
+Both standards require a clearly and accurately documented certification scope that is verified by the auditor to ensure appropriate self-assessment and auditing.